jylhakos/miscellaneous/DeepLearning/README.md

 Time Series prediction using Long Short Term Memory (LSTM) Recurrent Neural Networks in Python with Keras

+A neural network does a forward pass and computes the prediction errors to obtain the loss values on the training dataset and on the validation set.

+The gradient descent refers to the search for a global minimum by evaluating the partial derivatives.

+The neural network seeks to minimize the error by adjusting its internal weights during training.

+Backpropagation calculates the partial derivatives of the error with respect to the weights.

+The loss or error measures the prediction error of the network as a number.

+Then the RNN resets the weights, up or down, based on the partial derivatives.

 ![alt text](https://github.com/jylhakos/miscellaneous/blob/main/DeepLearning/1.png?raw=true)

 Figure: Deep Learning with time series